-The narrative-based policy scoring section of the application will be scored only for projects that obtain over 50 percent of the Quantitative and GHG QM points.
+The narrative-based policy scoring section of the application will be scored only for projects that obtain over 50% of the Quantitative and GHG QM points.
 For this section, applicants must include a PDF attachment of a write-up that addresses the following questions and prompts.
 Please include the bolded headers listed below for each section of the write-up; the questions should not be re-stated in the write-up.
-The total write-up may not exceed four pages, not including required documentation.
+The total write-up may not exceed 4 pages, not including required documentation.

-(I) Collaboration & Planning - 4 Points Maximum
+(k) Collaboration & Planning - 6 Points Maximum

-Collaboration between local governments and various housing and transportation providers is critical in creating a project that ensures connectivity and responds to its contexts.
-Outline how the proposed project brings together the efforts of local government, including housing and transportation agencies.
-The following prompts must be addressed in the narrative:
+Collaboration between regional governments, local governments, and various housing and transportation providers is critical in creating a project that ensures connectivity and responds to its contexts.
+Outline how the proposed project brings together the efforts of local and regional government, as well as housing and transportation agencies.
+Please address the prompts below in your narrative.